 The department offers specializations in East Asia, Taiwan, and South Asia.

-- East Asia concentration: Two years of Chinese, Japanese or Korean
+- East Asia concentration: Fourth semester proficiency in Chinese, Japanese or Korean

-- Taiwan concentration: Two years of Chinese with a focus on traditional characters
+- Taiwan concentration: Fourth semester proficiency in Chinese with a focus on traditional characters

-- South Asia concentration: Two years of Bengali, Hindi, Malayalam, Sanskrit, Tamil, Telugu, or Urdu
+- South Asia concentration: Fourth semester proficiency in Bengali, Hindi, Malayalam, Sanskrit, Tamil, Telugu, or Urdu

 View the Asian Studies Undergraduate Programs